sam-osadare/lets-learn-linux-1/answers.md

 **Where would you use it in a real deployment script?**
 This is commonly used when:
-    • Capturing complete logs from a deployment
+    * Capturing complete logs from a deployment
-    • Sending both output and errors into a logging system
+	* Sending both output and errors into a logging system
-    • Piping everything through tools such as ‘tee’, ‘grep’, or log processors
+    * Piping everything through tools such as ‘tee’, ‘grep’, or log processors

-Example: ./deploy.sh 2>&1 | tee deploy.log
+**Example:** `./deploy.sh 2>&1 | tee deploy.log`

 This records both normal messages and errors in a single deployment log while still displaying them on the terminal.

+---

 Q20: Task: Write the following report into reports/weekly_report.txt using a heredoc — in one operation:

 ==========================================================
 WEEKLY SECURITY REPORT — CypherCore Systems
 Week Ending: 2025-06-06